Which Controller Upgrades Do I Actually Need?

 If your problem is aim control, do not buy click triggers first.
 Fix the stick feel and deadzones first, then upgrade speed.

-Trigger upgrades are for players who want faster shots, cleaner repeat firing, and a more responsive feel.
-They are especially useful in close-range reaction fights.
+Trigger upgrades are for faster shots, cleaner repeat firing, and a more responsive feel.

 Digital click triggers

 Less trigger movement before activation.
-Great if you want faster shots but still prefer a more normal trigger feel.
+Good if you still prefer a more normal trigger feel.

 This is the simple explanation of why pull distance matters.